spantaleev/matrix-docker-ansible-deploy/docs/ansible.md

 ## Supported Ansible versions

-Generally, Ansible 2.4 or later is required.
+Ansible 2.5 or newer is required.

-If you're on Ansible 2.5.x, then at least Ansible 2.5.2 is required.
+If you're on Ansible 2.5.x, due to bugs in Ansible 2.5.0 and 2.5.1, at least Ansible 2.5.2 is required.

 ## Checking your Ansible version